John Duncan, Ph.D., CPA, CKA

-Dr. Fox served for 27 years in the field of criminal justice.
+Dr. Jeff Fox served for 27 years in the field of criminal justice.
 He began his law enforcement career as an MP in the U.S. Army and served as town officer, trooper, sergeant, first sergeant, and lieutenant.
-Jeff earned a PhD in homeland security and MS and MBA degrees in criminal justice.
-Jeff has been teaching at various colleges and universities since 2001.
-He retired from state service as a Program Coordinator and Assistant Professor for a Homeland Security & Emergency Preparedness and Criminal Justice Cohort Program.
+Fox earned a Ph.D. in homeland security and M.S. and MBA degrees in criminal justice.
+Fox has been teaching at various colleges and universities since 2001.
+He retired from state service as a Program Coordinator and Assistant Professor for a Homeland Security and Emergency Preparedness and Criminal Justice Cohort Program.
 He does consulting, training, and educating in the public safety sector.
-He has involved in the response and management of all types of events such as major crimes and disasters.
-Jeff loves working with students.
+He has been involved in the response and management of all types of events such as major crimes and disasters.
+Fox loves working with students.

 Gladys Loney, Ph.D.

-With experience as a law enforcement officer and as a training Lieutenant for S.C.
-Department of Corrections, Dr. Loney educates NGU online students in preparation for careers in law enforcement.
-Dr. Loney has a 15 year background in law enforcement and offers a wide variety of expertise from both a law enforcement perspective as well as that of the criminal justice system.
-Dr. Loney enjoys drag racing motorcycles, where she holds numerous track championships.
+With experience as a law enforcement officer and as a training Lieutenant for the S.C.
+Department of Corrections, Dr. Gladys Loney educates NGU online students in preparation for careers in law enforcement.
+Loney has a 15-year background in law enforcement and offers a wide variety of expertise from both a law enforcement perspective as well as that of the criminal justice system.
+Loney enjoys drag racing motorcycles, where she holds numerous track championships.
 She is married to John Loney, and they reside in Dalzell, S.C.

 Online Elementary Education Studies